Spinal Cord Injury Lawyer Dealing With Trauma To The Back And Spine

 - As many as 450,000 Americans live with a spinal cord injury

 - More than 80 percent of spinal cord injuries are in men between the ages of 16 and 30

-- According to estimates by the Mayo Clinic nearly 11,000 Americans suffer spinal cord injuries each year.
+- According to estimates by the Mayo Clinic, nearly 11,000 Americans are victims of spinal cord injuries annually

-Spinal cord injuries can result in permanent or partial paralysis.
-People with spinal cord injuries may be left with inability to use their arms and legs.
+Spinal cord injures can result in permanent or partial paralysis.
+People with spinal cord injuries may be left with an inability to use their arms and legs.

 Spinal cord injuries may result from:

 - Workplace injuries

 - Blood clots

 Spinal cord injuries may result from a sudden traumatic blow to the spine that fractures or dislocates a vertebra, or result from the gradual build-up of pressure within the spinal canal.
 After the initial trauma, a cascade of biochemical and cellular events that kills neurons, strips axons of their myelin insulation and triggers an inflammatory immune system response follows, resulting in further damage.

 Spinal cord injuries result from trauma cutting into, pulling, compressing or pushing sideways the spinal cord.
 A severed spinal cord cannot be repaired.
 Spinal cord injuries are defined as follows: